Keeping your dog safe in hot weather

 Some dog breeds are naturally more suited to the warmer weather, and others may need a little more TLC in the summer.
-While this is definitely something to consider if you live, spend a lot of the year in, or are thinking of relocating to a warmer climate, it’s also worth knowing how your dog’s breed will fare during the British summer months.
+While this is definitely something to consider if you live in a warmer climate, it’s also worth knowing how your dog’s breed will fare during the British summer months.

 In general, if your dog has short hair with a single coat, and is a lighter colour, like white, tan, or grey, they’re less likely to suffer badly in the heat.